otaviojacobi/balena-voice-assistant/blogPost.md

 ### Advanced Features

-We also expose the MQTT messages used by Home Assistant and Rhasspy over a WebSocket (http://\<local_ip_address>/mqtt or https://\<device_url>/mqtt for devices with public device url enabled).
-Full documentation of events emmited and listened by Rhasspy can be found [here](https://rhasspy.readthedocs.io/en/latest/reference/#mqtt-api) and for Home Assistant [here](https://www.home-assistant.io/integrations/mqtt/).
-This integration can be usefull to capture custom moments of the voice assistant usage, for example, in our UI there is a round display on the top left, which is usually white (listening for wake word), gets blue while it is capturing audio and green or red if understood or not a sentence.
+We also expose the MQTT messages used by Home Assistant and Rhasspy over a WebSocket `http://<local_ip_address>/mqtt` or `https://<device_url>/mqtt` for devices with [public device URLs](https://www.balena.io/docs/learn/develop/runtime/#public-device-urls) enabled).
+Full documentation of events emitted and listened to can be found [here](https://rhasspy.readthedocs.io/en/latest/reference/#mqtt-api) for Rhasspy and [here](https://www.home-assistant.io/integrations/mqtt/) for Home Assistant.
+This integration can be useful to capture specific moments of the voice assistant’s usage.
+For example, in our UI there is a round display on the top left which is usually white (listening for Rhasspy’s “wake word”).
+It turns blue while capturing audio and green or red depending on whether a sentence was understood or not.

-On top of all that, the services are also exposed in the local network (exclusively) and can be modified accordingly.
-For example, if one wants to change the default wake word from Jarvis to Alexa, you can navigate to http://\<local_ip_address>:12101 and edit the "Wake Word" mechanism of Rhasspy directly.
+On top of that, the services are also exposed in the local network and can be modified accordingly.
+For example, if one wants to change the default “wake word” from Jarvis to Alexa, you can navigate to `http://<local_ip_address>:12101` and edit Rhasspy’s "wake word" mechanism directly.

 ### Architecture

-This projects involves different moving parts and quite a few different local http servers talking between themselves, therefore, using a [reverse-proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/#:~:text=A%20reverse%20proxy%20is%20a,security%2C%20performance%2C%20and%20reliability.), helps to facilitate out-of-container communication.
+This project involves different moving parts and quite a few different local http servers talking among themselves, therefore, using a [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/#:~:text=A%20reverse%20proxy%20is%20a,security%2C%20performance%2C%20and%20reliability.) helps to facilitate out-of-container communication.
 We use [nginx](https://www.nginx.com/) to do so.

 The main services/containers involved are:
  - [balena audio](https://github.com/balenablocks/audio): A block for out-of-the-box audio handling with [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) server.
- - [rhasspy](https://rhasspy.readthedocs.io/en/latest/): The voice assistant engine that provide many usefull services.
+ - [rhasspy](https://rhasspy.readthedocs.io/en/latest/): The voice assistant engine that provides many useful services.
- - [home assistant](https://www.home-assistant.io/): an open source home automation tool that connect multiple devices.
+ - [home assistant](https://www.home-assistant.io/): An open source home automation tool that connects multiple devices.
- - rules editor: The UI developed that allows the customer to easily declare new sentences and directly connect with Home Assistant intents.
+ - rules editor: The UI that allows users to easily declare new sentences and directly connect with Home Assistant intents.

-Other additional services used to support the above are:
+Additional services used to support the above are:
- - [haas-configurator](https://hub.docker.com/r/causticlab/hass-configurator-docker): Easily change configuration files and more in the Home Assistant container
+ - [haas-configurator](https://hub.docker.com/r/causticlab/hass-configurator-docker): Easily change configuration files and more in the Home Assistant container.
- - [mqtt server](https://mosquitto.org/): A simple mqtt server that allows haas-configurator and home assistant to talk between themselves.
+ - [mqtt server](https://mosquitto.org/): A simple MQTT server that allows haas-configurator and home assistant to talk between themselves.
- - [nginx](https://www.nginx.com/): As mentioned before, the only customer facing app that handles all the request forwarding internally.
+ - [nginx](https://www.nginx.com/): As mentioned before, the only user-facing app that handles all the request forwarding internally.

 ![voice assistant architecture](https://github.com/otaviojacobi/voice-assistant-builder/blob/main/docs/architecture.png?raw=true)
 ## Setup

 Hardware Required
- - Intel-NUC (recommended) or BalenaFin or Raspberry Pi
+ - Intel-NUC (recommended), BalenaFin, or Raspberry Pi
- - USB Microphone and Speakers (or an old headset)
+ - USB Microphone and Speakers (or any headset)

-In my case I used an USB Headset which contained microphone and loud enough speakers but this can be replaced by any means you have to input/output audio physically.
+In my case I used a USB Headset which contained a microphone and loud enough speakers.
+This can be replaced by any hardware you have with physical audio I/O.

 ## Deploying the project
 ### Deploy with Balena